3r1co/ssc/docs/kaniko.md

 To do so, please follow these steps:

+1. Create an ECR Repository

+    1. Go to the AWS Console and open the ECR menu
+    1. Click on "Create repository"
+    1. Enter "sample-microservice" and click on "Create Repository"

+1. Add new permissions to your EKS Node Group

+    1. Go to the AWS Console and open the IAM menu
+    1. Go to Roles
+    1. Search for "NodeInstanceRole"
+    1. Select the NodeInstanceRole and click the button "Attach policies"
+    1. Search for "Container"
+    1. Check "AmazonEC2ContainerRegistryPowerUser"
+    1. Click on "Attach Policy"

 1. Create an IAM Role for your Jenkins EC2 Instance

     1. Go to your AWS Console and open the IAM menu